suchipi/quinci/README.md

 ```
 Options:
   --help                 Show help                                               [boolean]
   --version              Show version number                                     [boolean]
   --port                 Port to run the HTTP server on                          [required] [default: 7777]
   --app-id               GitHub App ID                                           [required]
   --app-cert             Path to the GitHub App's private key pem file           [required]
   --webhook-secret-file  Path to a text file containing your Webhook secret      [required]
-  --queue-concurrency    How many instances of a job are allowed to run at once [default: "master=1,pull-request=3"]
+  --queue-concurrency    How many instances of a job are allowed to run at once.
+                         Use 'Infinity' for no limit.                            [default: "master=1,main=1,pull-request=3"]
   --web-url              URL at which the web UI can be accessed                 [required]
+  --named-branches       Comma-separated list of branch names that have
+                         corresponding jobs in the 'quinci' folder in the repo
+                         root, that should be run when commits are pushed to
+                         that branch.                                            [default: "master,main"]
 ```

 So for example: